Jim Coleman (journalist): Ice hockey

 Coleman regularly interviewed ice hockey players on train trips between National Hockey League games during the Original Six era, and often shared drinks with them.
 He was a regular member of the radio version of hot stove league for NHL games.
 He invented the Curse of Muldoon in 1943, and admitted to have made it up at a publishing deadline.
 The Chicago Black Hawks were supposedly "cursed to hoodoo until the end of time" by former head coach Pete Muldoon when he was terminated in 1927.
 The curse meant the team would not finish the season in first place, and did not do so until 1967.

 Coleman reported on the 1972 Summit Series, and was in attendance during the victory in the eighth game to win the series for Canada.
 While at a hotel in Moscow after the final game, Jim Taylor reported that, "Jim [Coleman] had been told the room would be bugged.
 He climbed up very carefully on his bed, leaned into a sprinkler head and screamed, How do you like them apples, Ivan"?
+When Gordie Howe contemplated a return to hockey at age 45 with the World Hockey Association, Coleman though it "provides a glaring illustration of the sad fact that the quality of professional hockey has been diluted beyond recognition".

 Later in his career, Coleman covered Vancouver Canucks games.
 He was reported to prefer interviewing veteran players, and was quoted as saying to fellow journalists, "Don't fall in love with the flashy rookie at camp".